Synesthesia in art: Color organs

-Inspired by Newton’s theory of music-color correspondences, the French Jesuit Louis-Bertrand Castel designed a color harpsichord (clavecin oculaire) with colored strips of paper which rose above the cover of the harpsichord whenever a particular key was hit (Campen 2007, Franssen 1991).
+Inspired by Newton’s theory of music-color correspondences, the French Jesuit Louis-Bertrand Castel designed a color harpsichord (clavecin oculaire) with colored strips of paper which rose above the cover of the harpsichord whenever a particular key was hit.
 Renowned masters like Telemann and Rameau were actively engaged in the development of a clavecins oculaire.
 The invention of the gas light in the nineteenth century created new technical possibilities for the color organ.
 In England between 1869 and 1873, the inventor Frederick Kastner developed an organ that he named a Pyrophone.
 The British inventor Alexander Rimington, a professor in fine arts in London, documented the phrase ‘Colour-Organ’ for the first time in a patent application in 1893.
 Inspired by Newton’s idea that music and color are both grounded in vibrations, he divided the color spectrum into intervals analogous to musical octaves and attributed colors to notes.
-The same notes in a higher octave produced the same color tone but then in a lighter value (Peacock 1988).
+The same notes in a higher octave produced the same color tone but then in a lighter value.
 Around the turn of the century, concerts with light and musical instruments were given quite regularly.
 As most technical problems had been conquered, the psychological questions concerning the effects of these performances came to the fore.
 The Russian composer Alexander Scriabin was particularly interested in the psychological effects on the audience when they experienced sound and color simultaneously.
 His theory was that when the correct color was perceived with the correct sound, ‘a powerful psychological resonator for the listener’ would be created.
 His most famous synesthetic work, which is still performed today, is Prometheus, Poem of Fire.
-On the score of Prometheus, he wrote next to the instruments separate parts for the tastiere per luce, the color organ (Campen 2007, Galeyev 2001, Gleich 1963).
+On the score of Prometheus, he wrote next to the instruments separate parts for the tastiere per luce, the color organ.

 Musical paintings

-In the second half the nineteenth century, a tradition of musical paintings began to appear that influenced symbolist painters (Campen 2007, Van Uitert 1978).
+In the second half the nineteenth century, a tradition of musical paintings began to appear that influenced symbolist painters.
 In the first decades of the twentieth century, a German artist group called The Blue Rider (Der Blaue Reiter) executed synesthetic experiments that involved a composite group of painters, composers, dancers and theater producers.
-The group focused on the unification of the arts by means of "Total Works of Art" (Gesamtkunstwerk) (Von Maur 2001, Hahl-Koch 1985, Ione 2004).
+The group focused on the unification of the arts by means of "Total Works of Art" (Gesamtkunstwerk).
 Kandinsky's theory of synesthesia, as formulated in the booklet "Concerning the Spiritual in Art" (1910), helped to shape the ground for these experiments.
 Kandinsky was not the only artist at this time with an interest in synesthetic perception.
 A study of the art at the turn of the century reveals in the work of almost every progressive or avant-garde artist an interest in the correspondences of music and visual art.
-Modern artists experimented with multi-sensory perception like the simultaneous perception of movement in music and film (Von Maur 2001, Heyrman 2003).
+Modern artists experimented with multi-sensory perception like the simultaneous perception of movement in music and film.